(Originally written April 2018, updated Oct 2019.)

 Whatever you do, start now.

-Which social media platform you choose doesn't really matter: Facebook, Youtube, Instagram, Medium, iTunes (podcasting), Linkedin, Twitter, Pinterest, Tumblr.
-The question is: which platform do you enjoy using?
-Start there.
+Which social media platform to choose?
+Start with the one you personally enjoy using, whether it's Facebook, Youtube, Instagram, Medium, podcasting, Linkedin, Twitter, or Pinterest.
 Any of these are big enough to build you an audience.

-Then, when you are ready in the future to promote a product, message, or cause, you will have an audience there to receive it, who already know and trust you!
+Then, when you are ready in the future to promote some kind of product, service, or cause, you will have an audience there to receive it, people who already know and trust you!

 The fantasy of “Instant Promotion”

-If instead, you have a non-mainstream service (life coach, relationship counselor, transformational facilitator, etc.) and you only have maybe $50/month advertising budget, then you need to start building your audience as soon as possible.
+If instead, you are selling something that not a lot of people you personally know are buying regularly (life coach, relationship counselor, transformational facilitator, etc.) and you only have maybe $50/month advertising budget, then you need to start building your audience as soon as possible.